 Provincial Health Officer Orders

 Dr. Bonnie Henry, Provincial Health Officer, declared a public health emergency for British Columbia.
 In a Provincial State of Emergency, the Provincial Health Officer can make orders as needed.
-These include orders about mass gathering, personal services, notices about regional events, notices for retail food and grocery stores and more.
+These include orders about mass gatherings, personal services, notices about regional events, notices for retail food and grocery stores and more.

 Public Health Agency of Canada (PHAC)